 The body works to ensure that all gambling operators, including bookmakers, casino sites, lotteries and bingo companies, are held accountable and adhere to the industry standard rules and regulations.
 Even more pertinently, they are there to make sure players are protected.

 While the Gambling Commission really is a worldwide industry leader, some companies are allowed to originate elsewhere.
-If you see that your chosen bingo operators is licenced in Gibraltar or Malta, for example, don’t be too worried about that.
+If you see that your chosen bingo operators is licensed in Gibraltar or Malta, for example, don’t be too worried about that.

 The Commission’s Purview